 - It can't be made up of just a few characters

 - A combination lock with only ten numbers on the dial isn't as effective as one with fifty.
-Using just lower case letters is like limiting a combination lock to ten numbers.
-On systems that support them, passwords should contain at least one of each of the following characters:
+Using only a numeric PIN is like using a combination lock with only ten numbers.
+Using only lower case letters is like using a lock with only 26 numbers.
+Having a mix of characters available generally makes the password stronger.

 - Uppercase letters ( A-Z )